Ezrill-Lin/DataPipeline-for-ExplicitMemory/README.md

 ```
 For more details, please go through the `excute_pipeline.py` file.

-If you want to adopt the pipeline to other datasets, you need to manually modify the `raw_datasets` dict.
+If you want to adopt the pipeline to other datasets, you need to manually modify the `raw_datasets` dict in `execute_pipeline.py`.